Mykaelas/ReadMes-Made-Easy/Develop/README.md

 ## Contributions:

-yse
+No

 ## Questions:

 Want to see more of my work?
-Reach out to me here at https://github.com/yes to see what I am working on next.
+Reach out to me here at https://github.com/Mykaelas to see what I am working on next.

-You can reach me at my email, yes for any other questions you may have.
+You can reach me at my email, email@email.com for any other questions you may have.

 ## Tests: